Register Name |

 Stores 1st 6 arguments to function.

-If there are more than 6 parameters, then the program’s stack is used to pass in
+If there are more than 6 parameters, then the program’s

 additional parameters to the function